Converting 20 Meters to Feet: A complete walkthrough

 Understanding the Calculation: A Deeper Dive

 The multiplication process above is essentially a dimensional analysis.
 Notice how the "meters" unit in the numerator of 20 meters cancels out with the "meters" unit in the denominator of the conversion factor (feet/meter).
 This leaves us with the desired unit, "feet," in the numerator.
-This method ensures that we're correctly applying the conversion factor and obtaining the correct units in our answer.
+Now, this method ensures that we're correctly applying the conversion factor and obtaining the correct units in our answer.
 This approach is fundamental in all unit conversions, ensuring accuracy and preventing common errors.

 Practical Applications: Where Meter-to-Foot Conversions are Used